leanmeanleads/concrete__schaumburg__illinois/content/concrete__sidewalk_nearby.md

 [extra]
-heading = "Sidewalk Contractor Near You" subheading = "Fully Insured.
-Friendly Service.
-Based in Schaumburg, IL.
-Neat concrete.
+heading = "Sidewalk Contractor Near You" subheading = "Friendly Sidewalk Contractor.
+Based Near You In Schaumburg, IL.
 Call Now."
 +++

 {{ service_tiles(path="data/services.json") }}

 {% left_image_right_text(
      image_path="images/concrete_contractor_for_hire.jpg",
-     image_description="Concrete Contractor in Schaumburg For Hire",
+     image_description="Sidewalk Contractor in Schaumburg For Hire",
      heading="How It Works",
-     intro="A simple process to solve your Concrete problems!") %}
+     intro="A simple process to solve your sidewalk problems!") %}

-1. **Inspect** - we visit the property and recommend the solution to your problem
+1. **Inspect** - we visit the property and recommend the solution to your sidewalk problems
 2. **Quote** - provide you with an instant quote
-3. **Book** - schedule the appointment for a day and time that suits you
+3. **Book** - schedule the appointment to work on your sidewalk for a day and time that suits you
-4. **Work** - we'll perform the work, leaving you with a much better home
+4. **Work** - we'll fix your sidewalk, leaving you with a much better property
 5. **Pay** - we accept all major credit cards
-6. **Enjoy** - you've just given your property a new lease of life - time to enjoy it again!
+6. **Enjoy** - you've just given your sidewalk a new lease of life - time to enjoy it again!

 {% end %}